lbastigk/Nebulite/README.md

 Nebulite also offers a flexible resource-retrieval system through `$(<linkToFile>:<key>)`, allowing for easy implementation of structured read-only data as JSON.
 Currently, only the retrieval of simple data types is supported.
 Full object/array-access yields `{Object}`/`{Array}`.

+Functioncalls are bound to specific objects or the global space, allowing for, but not limited to, the following commands:
+- **Global:** Loading new levels, moving camera, ...
+- **Object-Specific:** aligning text, deletion, ...
+- **Document-Specific:** moving/copying/deleting data, read-only data retrieval, ...

+### Language Features

+The Nebulite DSL provides:
+- **Runtime Reflection**: Dynamic function binding and introspection
+- **Expression Evaluation**: Mathematical expressions with context variables
+- **Command Composition**: Chainable operations with semicolon syntax
+- **Type Safety**: Compile-time verification through C++ templates
+- **Function Collision Prevention**: Automatic detection of naming conflicts

 ### Invoke-Files

 Invoke json-files are used to describe how objects interact with each other.
+They contain:
+- The topic of the ruleset (broadcaster `self` sends topic, listener `other` must be subscribed to it)
+- A logical argument (must be true for it to be executed)
+- A list of expressions
+- Lists of functioncalls to be executed on different domains

 Example of an Invoke for a gravity ruleset:
 ```jsonc
 // Add this or a link as string ("./Resources/Invokes/.../gravity.json") to any RenderObject.json that should conform to the gravity ruleset: